-I would definitely recommend this to anyone who likes a magic, fantasy, and fairy tale retellings.
+I would definitely recommend this to anyone who likes magic, fantasy, and fairy tale retellings.
 While Uprooted isn’t a complete fairy tale retelling, it does have elements from Beauty and the Beast such as having the Dragon (the Beast) taking a young girl Agnieszka prisoner (Belle).
 Having the Dragon be an isolated individual in his tower (enchanted castle) and overall having him come off as a prick (remember those scenes where all the Beast did was roar and tried to knock down Belle’s door?)

 While I can safely say that the story diverges greatly from the fairytale, it does take about 80-100 pages to do so.
 The last similarity being when Agnieszka is attacked by wolves and the Dragon gets an injury to the arm.

 It’s a simple enough read that anyone around the age of twelve can read it and understand the vocabulary, however, content-wise, it is better suited for an older audience.
-At my library the book was listed in the adult/young adult section because of sexual content (there’s this very intense kiss and one awkward sex scene) and violence (many people die).
+At my library, the book was listed in the adult/young adult section because of sexual content (there was this very intense kiss and one awkward sex scene) and violence (many people die).
 If any of these two things turn you off, then I probably wouldn’t read this book.
 Another possible turn off is the interaction between Agnieszka who is seventeen and the Dragon who is centuries old.

-Fast paced and filled with action, the book makes sense about 90% of the time.
+Fast-paced and filled with action, the book makes sense about 90% of the time.
 And the other 10%?
 It actually happens near the end where certain things need to be tied together and explained in order to finish the book off.
 Since the book is already fast-paced to begin with, this little (or major) scene feels almost rushed.
-And for that reason I do recommend slowing down in those moments and possibly rereading (I know I did).
+And for that reason, I do recommend slowing down in those moments and possibly rereading (I know I did).

 A witchling!
 That’s why the Dragon took her.
-As part of his job, the Dragon must take in anyone who shows even a potential of magic and Agnieszka unknowlingly possessed power.
+As part of his job, the Dragon must take in anyone who shows even a potential of magic and Agnieszka unknowingly possessed power.
 As the Dragon begins to train her, he realizes that her power is very different from his own (and any that he knows of).
 She’s very chaotic, abstract, and her magic is just beautiful.
 She enhances the powers of others and even the stoic and anal retentive Dragon can’t help but be attracted to her more passionate magic.

 Of course, it’s not only her magic that’s impressive.
 Agnieszka as a person is also very fulfilling.
 While she does have her moments or childishness, it’s also that characteristic that makes her lovable.
-Her love and devotion to her family, her village, and Kasia always push her to finding new ways to overcome difficulties.
+Her love and devotion to her family, her village, and Kasia always push her to find new ways to overcome difficulties.
 An example of this is [SPOILER] when Kasia is taken into the woods and Agnieszka saves her.
 Instead of sentencing her to death, Agnieszka pours over spellbooks in hopes of finding a way to save her beloved friend.
 Having nearly exhausted her options, Agnieszka turns to more impossible ways of saving Kasia only to find them not to be impossible.
 END SPOILER